AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-tables/hide-table-cells.md

 * > [!Warning]
     > Use the approach below if expression bindings **are not enabled** in the Report Designer (the [Property Grid](../../report-designer-tools/ui-panels/property-grid.md) does not provide the **Expressions** ![](../../../../../images/eurd-win-property-grid-expressions-icon.png) tab ).

     Create a [formatting rule](../../shape-report-data/shape-data-data-bindings/conditionally-supress-controls.md), specify a logical condition to hide a cell and set the **Visible** property to **False** as shown below.
-For a report to display properly, you should apply the created rule to cells both in the Detail band and the Page Header band.
+For a report to display correctly, apply the created rule to the cells in the Detail band and the Page Header band.

     ![](../../../../../images/eurd-win-hide-table-cell-using-formatting-rule.png)